akka/akka/akka-docs/src/main/paradox/actors.md

 However, the @scala[`Stash` trait’s] @java[`AbstractActorWithStash`]
 implementation of `preRestart` will call `unstashAll()`.
-This means that before the actor restarting, it will transfer all stashed messages back to the actor's mailbox.
+This means that before the actor restarts, it will transfer all stashed messages back to the actor's mailbox.

 The result of this is that when an actor is restarted, any stashed messages will be delivered to the new incarnation of the actor.
 This is usually the desired behavior.